 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care patients that saw functional improvements, such as with activities of daily living.
-High levels of independence with activities of daily living usually correlates with better rehabilitation.
+This is the percent of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of independence with ADL's often correlates with better rehabilitation services.

 Scores for Ithaca, NY